ezcatdb/clinicalcorpus-guidelines/_event/Surgery.md

 order: 3
 ---

-This reaction event is very rare, and uncouples other reaction events.
+This event, surgery, is categorized into [Medical treatment]().
 The following words may be triggers of this event:

 - thoracotomy
 - lobectomy